Home / Africa & Middle East / The Ultimate Africa Vacation &…

 Ethiopian Airlines’ Dreamliner service non-stop Toronto to Addis Ababa demonstrated clearly why they have won several recent service awards.
 In addition to their modern and expanding fleet, connections via Addis Ababa make many off-the-beaten-track destinations more easily accessible.

 Visas on entry in Addis are easy enough.
 One line for request, another to collect your passport, a third to pay.
 Simple.
-No additional passport photos or letters required.
+No additional passport photos or letters are required.
 Money can be exchanged into local currency – birr – while the luggage is arriving.
 American currency goes a long way, but it is handy to carry local birr for bottled water, tips, curios, or a spur-of-the-moment stop at a coffee shop.
 Coffee is definitely an art form of its own, and don’t even think to look for a Starbucks on your Africa vacation.

-Queen Sheba’s visit to King Solomon is recorded in the Bible, and many archeological treasures including the plaster cast of the 3.2 million year old Lucy, can be found at the National Museum in Addis Ababa.
+Queen Sheba’s visit to King Solomon is recorded in the Bible, and many archeological treasures including the plaster cast of the 3.2 million-year-old Lucy, can be found at the National Museum in Addis Ababa.
 Discovering the rest of Ethiopia’s treasures generally involves a short domestic flight from Addis.

 Gondar, a university city, is also a Royal and ancient historical city which recently experienced some unrest.
 Our local guide informed us that the student protests focused on corruption, resolved with the swift replacement of the offending government officers.

 Gondar was the first capital city during the reign of Emperor Fasilides from 1632-1667.
 Once he became emperor, he restored the official status of the traditional Ethiopian Orthodox Church.
-We visited the ancient castle, a name given to the entire complex of castles and palaces, including banqueting halls, a library, bathing pavilion, and more.
+We visited the ancient castle, a name given to the entire complex of castles and palaces, including banqueting halls, a library, a bathing pavilion, and more.

 Lalibela is the holy city of Ethiopia.
-King Lalibela, having made holy pilgrimage to Jerusalem, decided to recreate a symbolic Jerusalem in Lalibela.
+King Lalibela, having made a holy pilgrimage to Jerusalem, decided to recreate a symbolic Jerusalem in Lalibela.
 The tools used for this massive undertaking have never been found, but there is no denying that this collection of eleven monolithic 12th-Century churches, carved from top to bottom out of “tuff” volcanic rock, is a mystery and breathtaking marvel.
 Everywhere else, structures are built from the ground up.
 It is still in use today by the Ethiopian Orthodox Church, which dates back to the early fourth century.
-Throughout the compound you’ll find worshippers leaning against the structures, kissing the age old rock walls, praying quietly, or reading religious texts.
+Throughout the compound you’ll find worshippers leaning against the structures, kissing the age-old rock walls, praying quietly, or reading religious texts.

 The most photographed of the medieval structures is the church of Saint George, constructed in the shape of the cross.
 Nearby, one of the burial sites carved into the inside of the volcanic wall has very visible human remains, complete with feet and toes nicely positioned for eternal comfort.

 At the edges of the holy site, life in the township carries on.
 Goats are bought and sold, children head eagerly to school (education is highly prized in Ethiopia), and commerce is alive and well in rows of colourful recycled shipping containers – a sewing machine on a table in one, a butcher shop (no refrigeration) in another, a barber giving a client a haircut and a shave in the next.
-It is only recently that tuk tuk taxis have appeared in the mix.
+It is only recently that tuk-tuk taxis have appeared in the mix.
 There is much life along the roadsides, as most walk the gravel roads intent on their daily routines.
 Boys deliver the spongy injera flatbread in hand-woven baskets, laundry balances high on the heads of young girls, donkeys carry loads of sticks to make animal enclosures, and young men bend over with enormous bundles of straw for a thatched roof.
 Everyone has a job to do.
 Apart from a couple of busy fooseball tables in the main town, there is very little evidence of idleness.
 To eat requires hard work.
 Life is far from easy but the way of life is simple.

 On a future visit, we want to explore more of the countryside, bird watch, trek, visit a cultural village, and check out the active volcano in the northeast.
 An Ethiopia vacation has so much to offer, and its friendly people sincerely welcome you with warm smiles and constant waves… even while your vehicle smothers them in a cloud of thick dust.